kristapratico/azure-sdk-for-python/doc/dev/static_type_checking.md

 # Python SDK Static Type Checking Guide

-This guide contains some general typing tips and guidance as it relates to common types/patterns we use in the Python SDK.
+This document contains some general typing tips and guidance as it relates to common types/patterns we use in the Python SDK.
 It also walks through the setup necessary to run mypy and pyright, static type checkers, on client library code.

-For the TL;DR version, please see the [Static Type Checking Cheat Sheet]().
+For the TL;DR version, please see the [Static Type Checking Cheat Sheet](TODO).

 ## Table of contents
   - [Intro to typing in Python](#intro-to-typing-in-python)